-I hope you feel like you have a better sense of the structure for your own Literature Review.
-In the next chapter, we'll talk about how to start drafting your paper.
+I hope you feel like you have a better sense of the structure for your own Literature Review paper.
+In the next chapter, we'll talk about how to draft and revise your paper.

 12.2 Write an Abstract

 We're not talking about this kind of abstract!
 (Public Domain)